lightalloy/what-i-have-learned/ruby/module_function.md

 ```

 Sorry, Ann, this method is now private.
-But no problem, I can lie on the sofa implicitly.
+But no problem, I can lie on the sofa implicitly:
 ```ruby
 class Woman
   include Adventurous